 B.5.1 Preparation of general information, equipment description, and theory of operation.
 The general information, equipment description, and theory of operation chapter shall be prepared and subdivided into individual work packages to provide the user with information for general requirements, descriptive data about the weapon system or equipment, and an explanation of how the weapon system or equipment works.
 Weapon system and equipment description and theory of operation data shall be developed in narrative or tabular form, or by whatever method is most simple or effective for conveying the specific TM application.
 Descriptive information shall not contain any procedural data or warnings, cautions, or notes.
-When necessary for clarity or improved understanding, illustrations shall be used to support the narrative or tabular information requirements.
-See MIL-HDBK-1222 for examples of work package identification information formation formation.
+When necessary for clarity or improved understanding, illustrations shall be used to support the narrative or tabular information.
+Refer to 4.8.9.3 for a description of work package identification information requirements.
+Refer to MIL-HDBK-1222 for examples of work package identification information information format.